fluxninja/aperture/docs/content/reference/policies/spec.md

-Fail-open logic is use for flow control APIs, so if the GRPC timeout fires first, the flow will end up being unconditionally allowed while it's still waiting on the scheduler.
+Fail-open logic is use for flow control APIs, so if the GRPC timeout fires first, the flow will end up being unconditionally allowed while it is still waiting on the scheduler.

 To avoid such cases, the end-to-end GRPC timeout should also contain some headroom for constant overhead like serialization and other processing delays.
 Default